enactic/openarm/website/docs/software/setup/test-can.md

 ---

-Let us know on GitHub if you encounter persistent issues or need help with debugging.
+Let us know if you encounter persistent issues or need help debugging by reporting them to the [openarm_can](https://github.com/enactic/openarm_can).